 3. Do your research.
 The brightest minds in biomechanics identified trunk flexion-rotation movements as being by far the greatest cause of back injury in the general population up to 80% of lower back injuries are linked to this movement, particularly when under load.
 Be vigilant in ensuring the exercises you choose are safe.
 Train your clients as smart as you do hard, and remember to ensure your clients earn the right to progress onto more advanced exercises.
 Just because it looks complex and flashy, doesn’t mean it’s conducive to a safe and effective workout.

 4. Develop a strong, stable platform in your clients.
 Investigate and become proficient in exercises that help to take the stress off your back by developing the muscles that are supposed to support it.

 5. Improve your own learning.
-Attend specialised courses on screening, rehabilitation and pre-habilitation so you are confident in training clients with lower back challenges, and know how to best prevent future back pain.
-We highly recommend the Rehab Trainer course.
+Undertake specialised courses on screening, rehabilitation and pre-habilitation so you are confident in training clients with lower back challenges, and know how to best prevent future back pain.

 In summary, your client only has one back, so we need to help them protect it.
 Screen your client’s posture and movement patterns thoroughly, and then invest some time in some pre-habilitation exercises to ensure your client has great technique when it counts.
 Make the effort to understand the basics about back issues, and choose trunk-strengthening exercises that build a great platform for safe, effective movement.